 - You can also make your own contributions from your after-tax salary, or you can ask your employer to make extra contributions from your before-tax salary.

 - A before-tax contribution is called a salary sacrifice contribution.
-It can be an effective way of adding to your super, because these contributions are taxed at a maximum of only 15%, instead of your marginal tax rate.
+It could be an effective way of adding to your super, because these contributions are taxed at only 15%, instead of your marginal tax rate.3

-- If you’re self-employed you may instead be eligible to claim a deduction for your own personal super contributions.
+- You may also be eligible to claim a tax deduction for your own personal after-tax super contributions.

-- It’s important to note that there are caps that limit the amount of contributions you can make tax-effectively, so always check that your contributions fall within the cap to avoid a higher tax rate.
+- It’s important to note that there are caps that limit the amount of contributions you can make tax-effectively, so always check that your contributions fall within the cap to avoid paying more tax.

 Staying on track

-Money in your super fund is typically invested in the option(s) you’ve chosen, for example, Global Shares, Australian Shares, Fixed Interest, Global Property, Cash, or a mixture of all.
-If you don’t make a choice, your money will be invested in the default investment option of the fund.
+Money in your super fund is typically invested in the option(s) you’ve chosen.
+Some examples include Global Shares, Australian Shares, Fixed Interest, Global Property, Cash, or a mixture of all.
+If you don’t make a choice, your money will be invested in the default investment option of the fund.4 This is generally an investment option that has a balanced mix of defensive and growth assets.
 Some funds also offer Lifestage options, which invest your super based on your age.
 As you get closer to retirement, your investment mix will change to include more defensive assets, like Cash and Fixed Interest.

-To help you keep track, your super fund will also send you regular statements to let you know how your savings are going.
+To help you keep track, your super fund will also send you regular statements to let you know how your investments are going.

-Don’t forget about your super when you start a new job.
+Don’t forget about your super when you move to a new job.
 If you’re able to choose your own fund, simply complete a Super Choice form with your existing super fund’s details and hand it to your new employer.

 If you’re unable to choose your own fund, you may want to transfer your existing super into your new fund.
-Having all of your super in the one fund makes it easier to keep track of your money, as well as potentially helping you save on fees.
-Before you make any changes to your super, you should consider things such as any insurance cover you may have and any exit fees.
+This can be done online through your myGov account.
+Having all of your super in the one fund makes it easier to keep track of your money, and could potentially help you save on fees.
+Before you make any changes to your super, you should consider things such as any insurance cover you may have in your existing super account.

 Accessing your money